Bergen County Noncompete Agreement Attorneys

 Restricting a Former Employee's Ability to Compete With Your Business

-The purpose of a non-compete agreement is to keep a former employee from working in direct competition with his or her former employer, especially immediately after separation.
+The purpose of a non-compete agreement is to keep a former employee from working in direct competition with their former employer, especially immediately after separation.
 Because of the impact this commitment can mean for the former employee's livelihood, particularly in specialized fields, a contract restricting the right of working for competitors should be narrowly drawn, limited in time, and depending on the market, subject to geographic restrictions.

-Our Bergen County non-compete agreement attorneys at M. Ross & Associates, LLC has considerable experience drafting employment agreements and restrictive covenants in a wide variety of occupational and professional settings, and can advise employers about the best ways to approach these issues in particular situations.
+Our Bergen County non-compete agreement attorneys at M. Ross & Associates, LLC has considerable experience drafting employment agreements and restrictive covenants in a wide variety of occupational and professional settings and can advise employers about the best ways to approach these issues in particular situations.
 We can negotiate, review, draft and enforce non-compete agreements, confidentiality agreements and similar instruments in terms closely matched to the unique characteristics and requirements of your business.

 For further information about the proper use of restrictive covenants in your employment, consulting or third-party workforce relationships, contact M. Ross & Associates, LLC, in Englewood Cliffs.